Abiyayalew/frontend-nanodegree-mobile-portfolio/README.md

 It was optimised with the following methods on main.js:

 1. The function updatePositions() was optimised by:
       * Read layout outside of the for loop.

-2. The function document.addEventListener () was optimised by
+2. The function document.addEventListener () was optimised by:
       * Read layout outside of the for loop.
       * Removed querySelectorAll .
       * Reduced the number of background pizzas rendered to 100.